 Likewise, with oil analysis, careful oil samples are taken, and elaborate machines yield the test results.
 Laboratory personnel interpret the data to the best of their ability, but without crucial details about the machine, a diagnosis or prognosis can be inaccurate.
 Some of these important details include:

 Interpreting an oil analysis report can be overwhelming to the untrained eye.
 Oil analysis isn’t cheap, and neither is the equipment on which it reveals information.
-Every year, industrial plants pay millions of dollars for commercial laboratories to perform analysis on used and new oil samples.
+Every year, industrial plants pay millions of dollars for commercial laboratories to perform analysis on used and new oil samples (unless they are performing oil analysis in house at a much lower price point).
 Unfortunately, a majority of the plant personnel who receive these lab reports do not understand the basics of how to interpret them.

 What to Look for When Reviewing an Oil Analysis Report